Thursday, November 10, 2005

 Cusco was a noisy, bustling city of red tile roofs sprawling down a valley bordered by towering brown mountains.
 More colonial Spanish architecture, more children offering hand-knitted finger puppets and more ankle-twisting cobblestone streets.
 However, even this well-worn tourist town has its moments.

 On our first night in town, we tried a Tapas restaurant called Cicciolina.
-It had been recommended by an Australian friend.
+It had been recommended by Matthew, a friend from Sydney.
 We loved it!
 The bar was kitted out with bundles of hanging garlic, onions, chilli peppers and other dried goods, while the food itself was the closest thing to heaven found in South America.
 We duly recommended it to the rest of our tour group.

 Our first full day in Cusco was largely spent out of town visiting Sacsayhuaman and the Sacred Valley.
 Sacsayhuaman is an enormous fortress, come Inca temple, high on the hills overlooking Cusco.
 The foundations are the only remains but what a sight they are.
 Individual stones in the foundation walls are up to four metres high, and support a series of three receding terraces.
 The longest of the three retaining walls is about 400 metres, while the highest walls rise about six metres.